tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_quick_reference_guide.md

 path1: /docnonref.html
 ---

 Quick reference guides serve a different function than [getting started tutorials](docapis_doc_getting_started_section.html).
-While the getting started tutorial helps beginners get oriented by providing an beginning-to-end instruction to make a simple API request, with API documentation the quick reference guide helps users get a glimpse of the system as a whole, often by providing a list of the API's endpoints.
+While the getting started tutorial helps beginners get oriented by providing an beginning-to-end instruction to make a simple API request, the quick reference guide helps users get a glimpse of the system as a whole, often by providing a list of the API's endpoints.

 * TOC
 {:toc}